50 Years of Stargazing and Teaching with Gary Becker

 ![]() |

 Gary A. Becker has had a lifelong passion for astronomy, photography, and sky watching.
-As director for 38 years of the award-winning Allentown (PA) School District Planetarium, and currently, Adjunct Professor of Astronomy at Moravian University in Bethlehem, PA, Gary has taught astronomy from the preschool to the graduate level under the electronic as well as the natural sky.
+As director of the award-winning Allentown (PA) School District Planetarium for 38 years and currently Adjunct Professor of Astronomy at Moravian University in Bethlehem, PA, Gary has taught astronomy from the preschool to the graduate levels under both the electronic and the natural sky.

-An ardent traveler, Gary has hosted tours to observe and photograph comets and eclipses and has taken urban students to the Southwest to view the heavens from some of the darkest locales in the United States.
-He and his pupils volunteered as Night Sky Interpreters at Chaco Culture National Historical Park, NM and Bryce Canyon National Park, UT between 1999 and 2006.
-In 2012, he joined the Astronomy Team of the Mars Society where he helps to maintain and enhance the Elon Musk (Solar) Observatory and the MDRS Robotic Observatory at the Mars Desert Research Station near Hanksville, Utah, the latter which supports the astronomy program at Moravian University.
+In 2012, he joined the Astronomy Team of the Mars Society, where he helps to maintain and enhance the Elon Musk (Solar) Observatory and the MDRS Robotic Observatory at the Mars Desert Research Station near Hanksville, Utah, the latter of which supports the astronomy program at Moravian University.

-Gary A. Becker’s half-century of amateur and professional interests in astronomy have provided him with a unique perspective for writing and teaching.
-He has authored the book that his Moravian astronomy students use, founded (1996) and continues to maintain as an educational outreach the very visual website astronomy.org, and has for a quarter century written a homespun, informative weekly column called StarWatch which is distributed to the Moravian community and appears in 25 newspapers nationwide.
+Gary A. Becker's half-century plus of amateur and professional interests in astronomy has provided him with a unique perspective for writing and teaching.
+He has authored the book that his Moravian astronomy students use, edited the Astronomical League's national newsletter, The Reflector, and two League national convention proceedings.
+He founded (1996) and continues to maintain www.astronomy.org as an educational outreach, and has for nearly 30 years, written a homespun, informative weekly blog called StarWatch, distributed to the Moravian University community.
+StarWatch has appeared in newspapers nationwide.
+Gary is currently nearing the completion of a backyard research-grade observatory.

-Gary resides in Pennsylvania’s beautiful Lehigh Valley with his wife, Susan, a retired English teacher who also enjoys writing, and their three spunky Dutch rabbits, “cerebral” Sagan, “T-Rex” Stella, and "princely little" Fynn.
+Gary resides in Pennsylvania's beautiful Lehigh Valley with his wife, Susan, a retired English teacher who enjoys writing, and their two active Dutch rabbits.

 ![]() |